bitovi/hatchify/doc/guides/adding-form-like-behavior.md

   }, [open, todo])

   return (
+    // This is the dialog component from Material UI.
+It takes a boolean `open` prop and a function `onClose` prop.
+The `open` prop determines whether the dialog is open or not.
+The `onClose` prop is a function that will be called when the dialog is closed.
     <Dialog open={open} onClose={handleClose}>
+      {/* This is the title of the dialog.
+It will display "Add Todo" if there is no todo and "Edit Todo [id]" if there is a todo. */}
       <DialogTitle>
         {todo ?
 "Edit" : "Add"} Todo {todo ? `[${todo.id}]` : ""}
       </DialogTitle>
+      {/* This is the content of the dialog.
+It contains the form inputs. */}
       <DialogContent>
         <Grid container spacing={4}>
           <FormInput name="name" label="Name" type="text" value={values.name} onChange={onChange} />
           <FormInput name="importance" label="Importance" type="number" value={values.importance} onChange={onChange} />
         </Grid>
       </DialogContent>
+      {/* This is the actions of the dialog.
+It contains the cancel and submit buttons. */}
       <DialogActions>
         <Button onClick={handleClose}>Cancel</Button>
         <Button onClick={handleSubmit}>{todo ?
 "Edit" : "Add"}</Button>